-Having joined EO Executives Interim team last year, I have had the opportunity to work with Interim experts who have lead momentous change and transformation projects.
-What I continuously find most rewarding comes from collaborating with these leaders.
+At EO, our Interim team have had the opportunity to work with Interim experts who have lead momentous change and transformation projects.
+What we continuously find most rewarding comes from collaborating with these leaders.
 Through placing them into roles and learning about how they leverage their specialist skill sets, analytical mindsets and flexibly to offer quality expertise to organisations at a time of need.

-What I was keen to uncover from Mark was the vital insights organisations need to consider around relocation of their manufacturing facilities.
+What we were keen to uncover from Mark was the vital insights organisations need to consider around relocation of their manufacturing facilities.
 Looking at why an organisation may need to consider a relocation, the skills needed for implementation, the common challenges and how to overcome them.

 1. Why do organisations relocate their manufacturing facilities?